 The good news is you don’t have to dust your fridge every day, let alone every week.
 A good dusting once every three months will suffice.
 If you’ve got pets, particularly hairy ones like dogs or cats, then you might want to up the frequency and dust it once a month.

 All you need to do is pull out your fridge from the wall, switch it off, and give it a good once over with the duster or a dustpan brush if you haven’t dusted there before.
 Don’t use any water or chemicals, like furniture polish: good old-fashioned elbow grease will suffice.
 Alternatively, you can use your hoover attachment to clean it whilst you’re hoovering your kitchen.
-Remember to switch your fridge back on once you’re done (a mistake you only make once!).
+Remember to switch your fridge back on once you’re done removing the dust (a mistake you only make once!).

 If you’ve got an older fridge, and the coils are underneath the fridge, then I’m afraid this doesn’t make you exempt.
 Dust still gathers there. and it needs dusting just the same.
 To access the coils first switch off your fridge, and then you’ll need to remove the grill located at the bottom of the front of your fridge to get your duster in there.
 You may also find a small clean paintbrush useful to get a bit further into dust.